Brownian regularity for the Airy line ensemble, and multi-polymer watermelons in Brownian last passage percolation: The reconstruction of the missing closed middle

-To motivate this structure, it is useful to give a sense of the guiding ideas of the proof of Theorem~\ref{t.airynt.lb}.
+As we prepare to introduce the reconstruction that, in the first instance, we will use to prove the lower bound Theorem~\ref{t.airynt.lb}, it may be useful to give a sense of the guiding ideas of this proof.
 The essence of these ideas is quite straightforward.
-We may consider the eventuality that the highest $k$ curves of the ensemble $\mc{L}_n$ are separated from one another to unit order above locations $-1$ and $1$, and are comfortably above the curve $\mc{L}_n(k+1,\cdot)$ throughout the interval $[-1,1]$.
-If we can argue that this circumstance occurs with a probability that is uniform in the parameter $n$, then we may note that the conditional distribution of $\mc{L}_n:\intint{k} \times [-1,1] \to \R$ verifies the hypotheses of Proposition~\ref{p.expsimple}; the lower bound in Theorem~\ref{t.airynt} will then result.
+We may consider the eventuality that the highest~$k$ curves of the ensemble $\mc{L}_n$ are separated from one another to unit order above locations~$-1$ and~$1$, and are comfortably above the curve $\mc{L}_n(k+1,\cdot)$ throughout the interval $[-1,1]$.
+If we can argue that this circumstance occurs with a probability that is uniform in the parameter $n$, then we may note that the conditional distribution of $\mc{L}_n:\intint{k} \times [-1,1] \to \R$ verifies the hypotheses of Proposition~\ref{p.expsimple}; the lower bound in Theorem~\ref{t.airynt.lb} will then result.

 (We have just made the first use of a notational abuse that we will sometimes employ.
 The line ensemble $\mc{L}_n$ has domain of definition $\intint{n} \times [-\xnmac,\infty)$.
 When we are interested in an ensemble's behaviour on a subdomain, we will refer to such objects as $\mc{L}_n:\intint{k} \times [-1,1] \to \R$, even though this is technically incorrect.)